 To: All Faculty, Academic Appointees and Staff

-This is an annual reminder for all UCLA employees, including student employees, of the duty to provide appropriate accommodation for all individuals (including students and employees) with disabilities.
+This is a biannual reminder for all UCLA employees, including student employees, of the duty to provide appropriate accommodation for all individuals (including students and employees) with disabilities.
 This obligation exists for faculty and non-faculty academic personnel, including Teaching Assistants, as well as for all staff.

 Accommodating Students with Disabilities